Nicolas J-L Pilon: Biography

 Nicolas J-L Pilon graduated with a bachelor's degree in Civil Engineering from the Royal Military College of Canada (RMC) in Kingston Ontario in 1996.
-He later obtained a Masters in Defense Studies from RMC and completed the Strategic Security and Defense Studies course from the Royal College of Defense Studies.
+He later obtained a master's degree in Defense Studies from RMC and completed the Strategic Security and Defense Studies course from the Royal College of Defense Studies.
 He was promoted to the rank of Brigadier General on 13 May 2021 and appointed the Director General Defence Force Planning.